ilam1/DIM/README.md

 Team Dim (Mansour Elsharawy, Dawei Huang, Irene Lam)

 Class Deque
--Data structure characterised by a linear graph of linked nodes that gives the user the option to either access or alter the ends of the linear node.
+-Data structural architecture characterised by a linear graph of linked nodes that gives the user the option to either access or alter the ends of the linear node.

 Rational (use of ArrayList<T> class)
 -Arraylist<T> is easier to iterate through